-4. Paid Vacation/Sick Leave
+Paid Vacation/Sick Leave

-When the client is on paid vacation, paid sick leave, or paid annual leave from work, the time he would normally have spent at work during that time is counted as hours worked.
+When the Work-Eligible Participant is on paid vacation, paid sick leave, or paid annual leave from work, the time he would normally have spent at work during that time is counted as hours worked.

 C. PARTICIPANT DOCUMENTATION